open-cloud/xos/docs/core_models.md

 # Core Models

-The XOS modeling framework provides a foundation for building CORD, but it is just a tool to defining a set of core models.
+The XOS modeling framework provides a foundation for building CORD, but it is just a tool used to define a set of core models.
 It is these core models that provide a coherent interface for configuring, controlling, and applying policy to a CORD POD.
 This gives operators a way to specify and reason about the behavior of CORD, while allowing for a wide range of implementation choices for the underlying software components.

 ## Services, Slices, and ServiceInstances